aspnet/Identity/README.md

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

+You can find more information about .NET SDK and NuGet package at [link](https://www.visualstudio.com/features/azure-tools-vs).

 ## Community Maintained Store Providers

  - [ASP.NET Identity MongoDB Provider](https://github.com/tugberkugurlu/AspNetCore.Identity.MongoDB)